Service

 • Foreign: A non-ROC national excluding HK/Macau persons.
 Please also note the relevant rules under the Enforcement Rules of the Act Governing Relations between the People of the Taiwan Area and the Mainland Area (Article 7).
 (Governing law: Statute for Investment by Foreign Nationals)

-• • HK capital: A person with Hong Kong permanent residency and no travel document other than a BNO or Hong Kong passport.
+• Hong Kong (HK) : A person who holds Hong Kong permanent residency and does not hold any travel document other than a BNO passport or a Hong Kong passport.
 (Governing law: Act Governing Relations with Hong Kong and Macau)

 • Macau (MO): A person with Macau permanent residency, and not holding travel documents other than a Macau passport; or holding a Portuguese passport only if Macau status was obtained at a specific historical point (before the end of Portuguese administration).
 (Governing law: Act Governing Relations with Hong Kong and Macau)